pymetacode.coding module

 Furthermore, a “setup.py” file is created to have the package installable using pip, and a license (“LICENSE”) and readme (“README.rst”) file are present.

 The package version is stored in the file “VERSION”, a “.gitignore” file exists as well in the package root, and depending on the configuration, a git repository is initialised within the package root directory.
-In this case, a pre-commit hook is installed as well incrementing the version number for each commit, using the file “incrementVersion.sh” from the “bin” directory.
+In this case, a pre-commit hook is installed as well incrementing the version number for each commit, using the file “incrementVersion.sh” from the “bin” directory, and auto-formatting Python code using Black on each commit.

 name